Devizes White Horse: Celebrations

-Further celebrating the millennium, a time capsule was buried beneath the horse on 31 December 1999, with help from Pearce Civil Engineering, and the horse was floodlit the same night from dusk into the dawn of 1 January 2000.
-The time capsule, co-donated by Wessex Water, was full of oddities of local interest, while the floodlighting of the horse could be seen from miles back.
-The horse was lit up again on 30 June 2012 when, as part of the Ageas Salisbury International Arts Festival, both Devizes White Horse and the nearby Alton Barnes White Horse were illuminated by lantern parades.
-Over 300 lanterns were placed around the Devizes horse and it was lit from 10pm to 12am.
+Further celebrating the millennium, a time capsule was buried beneath the horse on 31 December 1999 with help from Pearce Civil Engineering, and the horse was floodlit the same night from dusk until dawn on 1 January 2000.
+The time capsule, co-donated by Wessex Water, was filled with items of local interest, while the floodlighting of the horse could be seen from miles away.
+The horse was lit again on 30 June 2012 when, as part of the Ageas Salisbury International Arts Festival, both Devizes White Horse and the nearby Alton Barnes White Horse were illuminated by lantern parades.
+More than 300 lanterns were placed around the Devizes horse, and it was lit from 10 pm to midnight.

-On 10 October 2009, to celebrate the horse's tenth anniversary, locals walked onto the horse, including the Mayor of Devizes, to form a human "10" figure.
-A light aircraft from GS Aviation flew over the "10" figure to take an aerial photograph of it.
-To celebrate the 13th birthday of the horse in autumn 2012, local residents Thelma and Colin Edwards decided to stage a picnic on the hill, inviting local community members and others who were involved in the cutting of the horse.
-The ceremony was hosted by Sarah Padwick as well as Kelvin Nash, the Mayor of Devizes, and also involved children bringing flowers to create a garland for the white horse's neck.
-A scout group in Devizes celebrated St. George's Day in 2017 by sprucing up and weeding the white horse.
+On 10 October 2009, to celebrate the horse's tenth anniversary, locals, including the Mayor of Devizes, walked onto the horse to form a human "10" figure.
+A light aircraft from GS Aviation flew over the figure to take an aerial photograph.
+To celebrate the horse's 13th birthday in autumn 2012, local residents Thelma and Colin Edwards decided to stage a picnic on the hill, inviting local community members and others involved in cutting the horse.
+The ceremony was hosted by Sarah Padwick and Kelvin Nash, the Mayor of Devizes, and involved children bringing flowers to create a garland for the white horse's neck.
+A scout group in Devizes celebrated St George's Day in 2017 by sprucing up and weeding the white horse.

 Replica

-To celebrate its 10th anniversary in 2012, Nursteed School in Devizes unveiled a small replica of the Millennium Horse on its grounds.
-This horse was constructed over a period of months by volunteers, including staff and students, and is a tenth the size of the original.
-A small number 10 was initially placed on the horse, resembling the human "10" figure that volunteers formed on the original millennium white horse in 2009 to celebrate its tenth birthday.
+To celebrate its tenth anniversary in 2012, Nursteed School in Devizes unveiled a small replica of the Millennium Horse on its grounds.
+This horse was constructed over several months by volunteers, including staff and students, and is a tenth of the size of the original.
+A small number 10 was initially placed on the horse, resembling the human "10" figure formed by volunteers on the original millennium white horse in 2009 to celebrate its tenth birthday.